Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Experimental Evaluation

 Our second tabular domain is the Minecraft-like gridworld introduced by \shortciteA{andreas2016sketches}.
-In this world, the grid contains raw materials that the agent can extract and use to make new objects. \citeauthor{andreas2016sketches} defined 10 tasks to solve in this world (shown in Table~\ref{tab:minetasks}), that consist of making an object by following a sequence of sub-goals (called a \emph{sketch}).
+In this world, the grid contains raw materials that the agent can extract and use to make new objects. \citeauthor{andreas2016sketches} defined 10 tasks to solve in this world that consist of making an object by following a sequence of sub-goals (called a \emph{sketch}).
 For instance, the task \emph{make a bridge} consists of \emph{get iron}, \emph{get wood}, and \emph{use factory}.
-Note that \citeauthor{andreas2016sketches}'s approach forces an unnecessary ordering when describing the extraction of raw materials (in the example, the agent can actually collect \emph{wood} and \emph{iron} in any order before using the \emph{factory}).
-As reward machines are more expressive than sketches, we encoded the same 10 tasks, removing any unnecessary order constraints.
+We note that sketches require a total ordering of the subgoals.
+For instance, we could define a sketch for the above example that would require the agent first \emph{get iron} and then \emph{get wood}, or we can define a sketch that requires the agent to \emph{get wood} and then \emph{get iron}.
+However, sketches do not allow for interleaving subtasks, which would allow an agent to decide to achieve different subgoals in whatever order they see fit.
+Reward machines do allow for such partially ordered tasks and, as such, we removed any unnecessary orderings when encoding these tasks as reward machines for our experiments.
+For example, the reward machine for the above task would allow for \emph{get wood} and \emph{get iron} to be done in any order.
+The original tasks and the partial orderings allowed in the new encodings are shown in Table~\ref{tab:minetasks}.

-Figure~\ref{fig:discrete} shows performance over 10 randomly generated maps, with 3 trials per map.
+Figure~\ref{fig:discrete} shows performance over 10 randomly generated maps, with 6 trials per map.
 We report results for multitask and single task learning.
 From these results, we can draw similar conclusions as for the office world.
 However, notice that the gap between methods that exploit the structure of the reward machine (CRM and HRM) and methods that do not (QL) is much larger in the Minecraft domain.
-The reason is that the Minecraft domain is more complex and the reward more sparse -- making the use of q-learning alone hopeless.
+The reason is that the Minecraft domain is more complex and the reward sparser -- making the use of Q-learning alone hopeless.

 Overall, the results on these two domains show that exploiting the RM structure can greatly increase the performance in tabular domains for single task and multitask learning.
-From our methods, CRM seems to be the best compromise between performance and convergence guarantees.
+CRM seems to be the best compromise between performance and convergence guarantees.
 HRM can find good policies quickly, but it often converges to suboptimal solutions.
-Finally, note that reward shaping helped CRM but did not help QL.
+Finally, note that reward shaping helped CRM and Q-learning but did not help HRM.